ecoiahq/content-ops-starter/content/pages/index.md

     subtitle: Be in good company
     text: >
-      From website design to video production, we deliver digital innovation to drive growth and amplify impact
+      From website design to video production, we deliver digital innovation to drive growth and amplify impact.
     actions:
       - label: Get started
         url: /